 It all comes down to controlling the intra-articular temperature.
 The intra-articular space is the area between the joints where cartilage tends to rub together, break down, and become damaged.
 The body’s natural response is to swell to protect the area from even more damage.
 This is how inflammation occurs and it becomes a painful cycle which gradually gets worse if it’s not treated.

 Research shows that heat tends to encourage the breakdown of cartilage*, so it’s widely believed that cold temperatures could have the opposite effect.

 Reducing the intra-articular temperature in dogs

-- via the localised, topical application of ice packs, or
+- using localised, topical application of ice packs, or

 - by running an ice bath for the dog.

-You can use ice packs in the same way they’d use a bag of frozen peas for a bumped head.
-That is firmly placing the pack onto the affected area and securely holding it in place.
+You can use ice packs in the same way that you’d use a bag of frozen peas for a bumped head.
+That is by firmly placing the pack on to the affected area and securely holding it in place.